jolenewilliams82301/Python-2D-Maze-Algorithm-Project/README.md

 ```
 cd Python-2D-Maze-Algorithm-Project
 ```
 In order to run this program, Python and pip must be installed on your machine.

-This program also requires importing the Matplotlib, Numpy, and Pandas libraries.
+This program also requires importing the Matplotlib, NumPy, and Pandas libraries.
 Use this command to install the required modules:
 ```
 pip install matplotlib numpy pandas
 ```